setupyourskills/dew-catngo/README.md

 # Dew CatnGo

-🌿 **neorg-dew-catngo** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to streamline note selection based on categories.
+🌿 **Dew CatnGo** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to streamline note selection based on categories.

-This module is part of the [neorg-dew](https://github.com/setupyourskills/neorg-dew) ecosystem.
+This module is part of the [Neorg Dew](https://github.com/setupyourskills/neorg-dew) ecosystem.

 ## Features